CCDirectLink/ccloader-docs/implemented/modStages.md

 ## Postload

 In the postload stage the game code has been initialized and the game is waiting for the start call.
-Not that at this point, some paths (for assets, etc) have already been set.
+Note that at this point, some paths (for assets, etc) have already been set.

 In order to use this stage you have to specify a script in the mod's package.json `postload` entry.